Frequently asked questions about

 Arkansas also requires short-term plans to cover some state-mandated benefits, but these are not the same as the ACA’s essential health benefits.
 Some examples of state-mandated medical benefits applicable to short-term health insurance plans are preventive healthcare for children, medical foods, gastric pacemakers, and treatment for loss or impairment of speech or hearing.

-In November 2018, after the allowable duration for short-term coverage had been extended, the Arkansas Insurance Department issued another warning to consumers, noting that short-term plans are not compliant with the ACA, do not cover some of the ACA’s essential health benefits, do not cover pre-existing conditions, use medical underwriting to determine eligibility for coverage, and are limited to initial terms of under 12 months.
+In November 2018, after the allowable duration for short-term coverage had been extended, the Arkansas Insurance Department issued a warning to consumers, noting that short-term plans are not compliant with the ACA, do not cover some of the ACA’s essential health benefits, do not cover pre-existing conditions, use medical underwriting to determine eligibility for coverage, and are limited to initial terms of under 12 months.